lillian-al/BIManalyst_g_44/A4/README.md

 By categorizing columns into types and analyzing their properties further, you can enhance the accuracy of your building analysis and contribute to better-informed design and construction decisions.

+---

+This method allows efficient analysis of specific properties across building elements, opening doors to various applications in modeling, construction estimation, and resource planning.